Why does a current-carrying wire experience a force in a magnetic field, and how is this used in motors?

 Direction of the force

 Use the right-hand rule (treating conventional current as the direction of motion of positive charge): point fingers along the current , curl toward the field ; the thumb/palm gives the force.
 Equivalently the flat-hand rule: fingers point along , thumb along , palm pushes in the force direction.
-The force is perpendicular to both the current and the field.
+The force is perpendicular to both the current and the field, so reversing either the current or the field reverses the force.

 How a DC motor works